kartiksingh98/8-Weeks-SQL-Challenge-Week-2/README.md

 ## D. Pricing and Ratings

-1)If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
+1) If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?

 2) What if there was an additional $1 charge for any pizza extras?Add cheese is $1 extra